Our Redwood City Business Attorney Explains Your Possible Options

 There are several types of arbitration.
 High-low arbitration involves both parties setting the upper and lower limits for a monetary award.
 If the arbitrator’s decision is within that range, their award is legally binding.
 Non-binding arbitration allows either party to opt-out of the decision if it is not to their liking.

 Mediation fits between negotiation and arbitration in terms of risk and expense.
 You maintain control of the ultimate outcome, much like you do in direct negotiation.
 There is no risk of a legally binding decision that is unfavorable to you, unlike arbitration.
 Both parties meet with a mediator, who serves as a neutral party to provide options and fair solutions.

 Mediation outcomes vary widely.
 The biggest factor is typically how willing both parties are to negotiate.
-If one party wants to settle for a specific amount while the other party rejects the idea of a financial settlement, mediation probably will not help.
-If both parties enter mediation with an open mind and are willing to compromise, this process is often much more productive.
+If one party wants to settle for a specific amount while the other party rejects the idea of a financial settlement, then mediation probably will not help.
+If both parties enter mediation with an open mind and are willing to compromise, then this process is often much more productive.

 Review Paperwork for Exit Strategies

 The end of a business relationship often leads to business disputes.
 If you worked with a business attorney while establishing these ties, then it is possible that there is an exit strategy in your contracts.
 However, this is not always the case.
 Exit strategy safeguards are often neglected when companies draw up paperwork without the help of an attorney.
 Businesses need to consider what to do if a business relationship breaks down.
 Therefore, it is critical to hire an attorney to review your business paperwork.